-Hanging signs are a distinctive feature of some commercial enterprises, some with ornate brackets and painted wooden panels.
+Hanging signs are a distinctive feature of some commercial enterprises, some with ornate brackets.

 Rainwater goods

 Other distinctive local details include a number of cast iron ogee-section gutters, some with lion heads embellishing their junctions.
 This standard fitting reflects the long-term estate ownership of the village.